 The Basin and Mackerel Track, Ku-ring-gai Chase National Park - 1 hour from Sydney

 The luscious bushland around the Basin is an old favourite.
-Heading out from West Head Road, power along the Mackerel track to the point for sweeping views of Pittwater.
+Heading out from West Head Road, power along the Basin Track to the Mackerel track intersection and walk to the point for sweeping views of Pittwater.
 You can then walk down to The Basin campground to cool your feet in the bay.
 The walk back is steep, so you’ll have earnt yourself a BYO refreshment at the top!

 Lake Toolooma Trail, Heathcote National Park - 90 mins from Sydney

 Lake Toolooma trail is the perfect fit for late risers.
 The tough 5km trail will only take a few hours but you’ll be instantly transported to classic Australian bush.
 Sydney sandstone, hardened natives like the Banksia and a plethora of nectar-feeding birds will suck their worries away like a honeyeater on payday.

 If you’re not into thrashing out a five hour hike, take some me-time at the little known Lake Toolooma dam.
 It’s about halfway along the trail and a perfect spot for a picnic.
 Blend in and see how many native birds you can spot.
 Just don’t forget your jacket!

 This track is very easily accessed from Waterfall station, so save petrol and hop aboard the train you’ll be surprised how far you can travel on your opal card!